podusowski/spartan/README.md

 Deployment and development
 ==========================
 Spartan is built into single `Docker` image which serve the application and static files on port `8000`.
-There is also a `Makefile` for common tasks.
+There is also a `Makefile` for common tasks so you won't need to remember all those docker parameters.
+Obviously you need to have [Docker](https://www.docker.com/) installed.
+On newest Ubuntu you can do this through `sudo apt install docker.io`.

 ### Tests